exasol/spark-connector/doc/development/releasing.md

 Please check out the [detailed manual](https://www.gnupg.org/gph/en/manual.html) for more information.

+Do not forget to save the GPG passphrase and exported files in a password manager.

 ### Publish Your GPG Public Key

 To publish the artifacts to the Sonatype, you need to publish your GPG public